framework-CPTEC/tutorial-cptec-model/docs/index.rst

 cptec-model
 ===================================

-:code:`cartoee` is a simple Python package used for making publication quality maps from `Earth Engine <https://earthengine.google.com/>`_ results using `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ without having to export results from Earth Engine.
+:code:`cptec` is a simple Python package used for making publication quality maps from `Earth Engine <https://earthengine.google.com/>`_ results using `Cartopy <https://scitools.org.uk/cartopy/docs/latest/>`_ without having to export results from Earth Engine.